Izatha apodoxa

 Izatha apodoxa is a moth of the family Oecophoridae.
 It is endemic to New Zealand, where it is known from scattered localities in the southern North Island.
 This species is variable in appearance and comes in two forms, a grey form and a black and white form.
 In the grey form it is very similar in appearance to I. notodoxa and in the black and white form to I. katadiktya.
-At present the larvae and biology of this species is unknown.
+At present the larvae and biology of this species are unknown.

 Taxonomy

 Edward Meyrick first described this species in 1888 using specimens obtained by A. Purdie and George Hudson in Wellington.
 Meyrick named the species Semiocosma apodoxa.
-George Hudson discussed and illustrated this species under its current name of I. apodoxa in 1928.
+This species was placed in the genus Izatha by Meyrick in 1905.
+Hudson discussed and illustrated this species under its current name of I. apodoxa in his 1928 book The butterflies and moths of New Zealand.
 The lectotype specimen is held at the Natural History Museum, London.

 Description

 Meyrick described the species as follows: